By Gary Scheiner, MS CDE

 Less trouble with lows

 By eliminating long-acting insulin and replacing it with basal insulin that can be matched to each person’s individual needs, the incidence of daytime and nighttime hypoglycemia is greatly reduced.
 Delayed or missed meals are not a problem.
 Adjustments can easily be made for exercise.
-And today’s pumps make adjustments for “insulin on board” (insulin that is still active from previous boluses) when calculating doses necessary to bring high readings down to normal.
+And today’s pumps make adjustments for “insulin on board” (insulin that is still active from previous boluses) when calculating the doses necessary to bring high readings down to normal.
 The result: fewer, shorter, and less severe bouts of hypoglycemia.